superatomic/xshe/docs/README.md

 you can instead create one file and use it for every shell with `xshe`!

-All you have to do is [add a single line](cli.md#sourcing-the-xshetoml-file) to all of your shells' startup scripts, and **xshe** will set your environment variable across all of them.
+All you have to do is [add a single line](cli.md#sourcing-the-xshetoml-file) to all of your shells' startup scripts, and **xshe** will set your environment variables across all of them.

 To use **xshe**, you write lines in a `xshe.toml` file like this _(in [TOML] format)_: